lincc-frameworks-mask-incubator/gundam/docs/introduction.rst

 Since there are quite a few parameters to deal, Gundam employs a special dictionary (see `Munch <https://pypi.python.org/pypi/munch>`_) to pack and pass all of them at once.
-This dictionary also has atribute-like access with dot notation, meaning to access parameters you just type :code:`par.omegam` (print matter density), :code:`par.h0=100.` (set Hubble constant), etc. If you are used to ipython+tab completion you will certainly love this.
+This dictionary also has attribute-like access with dot notation, meaning to access parameters you just type :code:`par.omegam` (print matter density), :code:`par.h0=100.` (set Hubble constant), etc. If you are used to ipython+tab completion you will certainly love this.